dstuartelliott/shopify-podcast-translator/README.md

 - It's a little incomplete.
 There can be some weird behaviour because of state jumps.
 However, considering that the assigned challenges were limited in scope, I figure a bit of incompleteness for the application project is acceptable.
 - This will be my graduation project for my Bootcamp, so I intend to expand it quite a bit!
 There's no reason I can't add more languages, or explore searching the text, or add meta-data from others APIs, etc.

 Please note that the correct branch is the "Redux" branch - not Master.
+Which you are on!